-This course consists of 24 hours of theory class (16 lectures of 1.5hrs) and 9 hours of practice classes (1.5hrs/wk during the last 6 weeks).
+This course consists of 30 hours of theory class (20 lectures of 1.5hrs) and 9 hours of practice classes (1.5hrs/wk during the last 6 weeks).
 At the end of the course there will be a final exam (70% of the grade).
-Additionally, students are graded on class participation, especially during the practice sessions (5%).
-Students have to hand in 2 homework sets, at the beginning of practice class in weeks 7 & 9.
+Additionally, students are graded on attendance and class participation, especially during the practice sessions (15%).
+Students have to hand in 3 homework sets.
 These homework sets account for 15% of the final grade.

-Practice sessions are used for student presentations.
-Each student has to present the solution to at least one exercise in one of the practice sessions.
-This presentation will also count for 10% of the final grade.
-The minimum final passing grade is 5.5 out of 10.
+Practice sessions are used to solve problemsets with active student involvement.

+The minimum final passing grade is 5.0 out of 10.

-The grades for class participation, homework and exercise are preserved for the recuperation exam in the 2^{nd} trimester.
+The grades for class participation and homework are preserved for the recuperation exam at the beginning of the 2^{nd} trimester.

-Students are only allowed to attend the exam or recuperation exam if they were enrolled in the course during the first term of 2012-13.
+Students are only allowed to attend the exam or recuperation exam if they were enrolled in the course during the first term of 2013-14.